xenowits/discord-role-adder/README.md

 ## Troubleshooting

 1. If you get 403 permission denied errors, make sure the bot has the correct permissions.
 Reorder roles in server settings.
-Make sure that the admin role is higher up than the role that you want to assign.
+Make sure that the bot's role is higher up than the role that you want to assign.